 - Proof that the applicant has commercial success in the field of performing arts (examples: box office receipts or music sales)

 It’s very difficult to prove extraordinary ability, as this category is intended for professionals who are among the best in their respective field.
 Because of this, it’s important that the evidence an EB-1A applicant includes in their application is relevant and representative of their abilities and contributions.
-Moon Law Offices is experienced in helping our clients provide the necessary evidence to meet criteria for the extraordinary ability category for an EB-1A.
-To get help from our experienced immigration lawyers, contact us today.
+Janet Moon is experienced in helping clients provide the necessary evidence to meet criteria for the extraordinary ability category for an EB-1A.
+To get help from an experienced immigration lawyer, contact today.

 EB-1B Category: Outstanding Professors and Researchers